-Imagine spending four months on a tropical island; living a castaway lifestyle, diving everyday, the sun on your back and the sand on your feet whilst everyone else is trudging through February; cold and grey and wet.
+Imagine spending four months on a tropical island; living a castaway lifestyle, diving everyday, the sun on your back and the sand under your feet whilst everyone else is trudging through February; cold and grey

 Imagine that you could spend your days working with like-minded people from around the world, learning about the oceans and tropical ecosystems, marine biology, aquaculture, fisheries, scuba diving and conservation.

 Imagine you could earn an extra A-level in Marine Science, valid anywhere in the world whilst having a CV worthy experience and the adventure of a lifetime.

 Here at TRACC we offer just that!
 Our Cambridge Marine Science intensive A-Level course allows you to complete an entire A-level in just 15 weeks.
 The 360 hours of study required are all undertaken consecutively so that you eat, breathe and sleep marine science until you walk away from the examinations in early May.
 Nothing in your head is more than three months old.
 Your real life can’t get in the way.
 There are no other subjects competing for your brain power.
 It’s just you, the living breathing marine environment on our doorstep with TRACC’s team of professional scientists behind you.

 This course has been running since 2012 and our results speak for themselves.
 94% of our students obtain a B grade or higher.
 28% of our students obtain an A* and our candidates scored Best in the, World in 2015 and 2016.
 Read the reviews here.

 Interested?
 Get in touch and we will get back to you.
 Email: Sonny.email@example.com for any questions, please add the email address to your contact list to ensure the reply isn’t directed into your junk box.